May 25, 2022 | 7 minute read

 Learn more about the ongoing partnership of Red Bull Racing with Oracle:

-Oracle Red Bull Racing delivers championship season supported by Oracle Cloud
+Oracle Red Bull Racing achieves record-breaking F1 season with Oracle Cloud